jasonwhite/button/docs/_docs/install.md

     $ button-lua
     Usage: button-lua <script> [-o output] [args...]

-### Building `button-make`
+### Optional: Building `button-make`

-This is entirely optional.
 This is only needed if you have Makefiles you want to build and/or visualize.

 `button-make` is a modified version of GNU Make and thus the build process is the same as building `make`: